⏳ 15 min read · Last updated: May 2026

 🌱 Why Regrow Green Onions Hydroponics?

 Many people throw the white roots into the compost bin.
 By saving them, you harness a natural survival mechanism.
 The plant wants to continue growing.
-Therefore, providing water and a steady light source encourages continuous harvests.
+Providing water and a steady light source encourages continuous harvests.

 💧 The Zero-Waste Kitchen Benefit